mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ### 5.2 Budget

-No paid items have been outlined to be required for the purpose of constructing the system.
-Because no purchases, and therefore expenses have been outlined, no budget has been explicitly allocated for this project.
+No paid items to be purchased have been outlined to be required for the purpose of constructing the system.
+Because no purchases have been outlined, and therefore no expenses have been outlined, no budget has been explicitly allocated for this project.

-However, a potential expense is the use of paid/non-free assets (e.g. map textures, monster/item icons/textures, or any other assets to be outlined in the future).
-There is no plan to purchase such assets, and instead there is a bias towards the use of free assets.
-However, if a paid asset is decided to be used in the project, then a budget for purchasing paid assets will be set.
+However, a potential expense is the use of paid/non-free assets (e.g. map textures, monster item icons/textures, or any other assets to be outlined in the future).
+There is no plan to purchase such assets, as instead there is a bias towards the use of free assets.
+However, if paid assets are decided to be used in the project, then a budget for purchasing paid assets will be set.

 ### 5.3 Risks